3D bulk-resolved $g$-wave altermagnetic order parameter in CrSb

 Throughout this article, we shall refer to rotations of the orientation of an applied magnetic field \textbf{H} through azimuthal angles $\varphi$ defined in the crystallographic $ab$ plane, and polar angles $\theta$ between $c$ and the $ab$ plane (Fig.~\ref{Fig1}c,e).
-Note that the $a$ direction is equivalent to $b$.
-The $c-a$ plane is a highly symmetric nodal plane in which Kramers degeneracy is enforced by symmetry, while $c-ab$ is antinodal, in which Kramers' theorem is only symmetry-enforced at $c$ and $ab$ -- that is, for the real space [001] and [110] directions.
-In CrSb, $g$-wave splitting should result in nodal planes every $\theta = 60\degree$ for rotations in the $a-ab$ plane, and every $\varphi=90\degree$ when rotating in the $c-ab$ plane.
-We also expect to observe truly degenerate orbits when the magnetic field is applied along either the $c$ or $ab$ directions, which are perpendicular to the nodal planes.
+Note that for hexagonal CrSb the $a$ direction is equivalent to $b$.
+The $c-a$ plane is a highly symmetric nodal plane in which Kramers degeneracy is enforced by symmetry, while $c-ab$ is antinodal, in which spin degeneracy is only symmetry-enforced at $c$ and $ab$.
+In CrSb, $g$-wave splitting should result in nodal planes every $\delta\varphi = 60\degree$ for rotations in the $a-ab$ plane, and every $\delta\theta=90\degree$ rotating through the $c-ab$ plane.

-We present the experimentally deduced main Fermi surface pocket of CrSb, with its high-symmetry nodal planes between up and down sheets, in Fig.~\ref{Fig1}c-f.
-In Fig.~\ref{Fig1}g, we plot background-subtracted magnetic torque $\Delta \tau$ as a function of magnetic field, to focus on the oscillatory component due to the de Haas-van Alphen effect, measured by cantilever beam magnetometry (see \textit{Methods}).
+We present the experimentally deduced central Fermi surface pocket of CrSb, with its high-symmetry nodal planes between up and down sheets, in Fig.~\ref{Fig1}c-f.
+This sheet is a closed ellipsoid-like pocket of hole character, shaped like a dogbone.
+In Fig.~\ref{Fig1}g we plot background-subtracted magnetic torque $\Delta \tau$ as a function of $H$, to focus on the oscillatory component, measured by cantilever beam magnetometry (see \textit{Methods}).
 The blue waveform was measured for \textbf{H} $\parallel a$ at $\theta = 90\degree, \varphi = 0\degree$, with the orange data collected a small rotation away in the $c-a$ plane to $\theta = 88\degree, \varphi = 0\degree$.
 The corresponding fast Fourier transform (FFT) spectra in panel \textbf{h} for both of these orientations exhibit a singular frequency peak at 4.1~kT.